 For additional information regarding fees paid to our Manager and our reimbursement obligations related to compensation of our executive officers, see "Management Compensation."
-For additional information regarding our 2021 Stock Incentive Plan, see "- 2021 Stock Incentive Plan."
+For additional information regarding our 2021 Omnibus Incentive Plan, see "- 2021 Omnibus Incentive Plan."

-2021 Stock Incentive Plan
+2021 Omnibus Incentive Plan

-Our Board has, with the approval of our stockholders, adopted the 2021 Stock Incentive Plan to promote the success of our Company and the interests of our stockholders by providing an additional means for us to attract, motivate, retain and reward directors, employees or executive officers of our Manager and other eligible persons through the grant of awards and incentives.
-Such equity-based awards are intended to create incentives to improve long-term stock price performance and focus on long-term business objectives, create substantial retention incentives for award recipients and enhance our ability to pay compensation based on our overall performance, each of which further align the interests of our Manager and the other eligible awardees with our stockholders.
+Our Board has, with the approval of our stockholders, adopted the Chicago Atlantic Real Estate Finance, Inc. 2021 Omnibus Incentive Plan (the "2021 Omnibus Incentive Plan") to promote the success of our Company and the interests of our stockholders by providing an additional means for us to attract, motivate, retain and reward directors, employees or executive officers of the Company and its affiliates through the grant of awards and incentives.
+Such equity and equity-based awards are intended to create incentives to improve long-term stock price performance and focus on long-term business objectives, create substantial retention incentives for award recipients and enhance our ability to pay compensation based on our overall performance, each of which further align the interests of eligible awardees with our stockholders.

-Included below is a summary of some of the key terms of the 2021 Stock Incentive Plan.
+Included below is a summary of some of the key terms of the 2021 Omnibus Incentive Plan.